-Contracts have been entered into with various counterparties having approved and satisfactory credit ratings and in accordance with dollar limits as set forth by the Board of Directors.
+Contracts have been entered into with various counterparties having approved and satisfactory credit ratings and in accordance with dollar limits as set forth in the Treasury Risk Management Policy as approved by the Dunedin City Council.

 Industry and product concentrations are determined by the activities within the Dunedin City Council Group.